Tupolev Tu-16: Development

 A versatile design, the Tu-16 was built in numerous specialized variants for aerial reconnaissance, maritime surveillance, electronic intelligence gathering (ELINT), and electronic warfare (ECM).
 In total, 1,507 aircraft were constructed in three plants in the Soviet Union, in 1954–1962.
 A civilian adaptation, the Tupolev Tu-104, saw passenger service with Aeroflot.
 The Tu-16 was also exported to Indonesia, Egypt, and Iraq.
 It continued to be used by the Air Forces and naval aviation of the Soviet Union and subsequently Russia, until 1993.

 Delivery of the Tu-16 to China began in 1958, and the Xi'an Aircraft Industrial Corporation license-produced the aircraft under the Chinese designation Xian H-6.
-At least 120 of these aircraft remain in service.
+The Soviets provided China with semi-knocked down and complete knock down kits, as well as raw materials for manufacture.
+The first Chinese-assembled Tu-16 was completed and flown in 1959.
+After the Sino-Soviet split, the first full domestically-produced H-6 took flight in December 1968.
+At least 120 of H-6 aircraft remain in service.
 On 14 May 1965, one of the PLAAF Tu-16 bombers carried out the first airborne nuclear weapon test inside China.